 - What are odds and what is an odds ratio?

 - Odds ratio vs. Risk Ratio (Relative Risk)

 - Standard error and confidence interval formula for odds ratios

-- What is a confidence interval and "confidence level"
+- What is an odds ratio confidence interval and "confidence level"

 - One-sided vs. two-sided intervals

 This odds ratio calculator allows you to perform a post-hoc statistical evaluation of odds data when the outcome of interest is the change in the odds (the odds ratio) between an exposed/treatment group and a control group.
 To use the tool you need to simply enter the number of events and non-events (e.g. disease and no disease) for each of the two groups.
 You can select any level of significance you require for the confidence intervals.